 Those recent calls will display in the list until they’re deleted.
 So, when your loved one uses FaceTime for the first time, they can simply tap the contact in the list of recent to calls to start a brand new call.

-If your elderly recipient owns an iPhone, then they most likely have their own Apple ID set up.
+If your elderly recipient owns an iPhone or Mac, they most likely have their own Apple ID set up.
 So, if you have access to the login details, be sure to pop them in so that they are ready to download apps from the App Store themselves.

-But, if this is their first iOS device, then you may want to set up the account for them so that you can download apps for them to go with the gift.
+If this is their first Apple device, then you may want to set up the account for them so that you can download apps for them to go with the gift.
 Just remember to explain the Apple ID and App Store process as well as provide their log in credentials.

 Turn On Find My iPad